9brada6/tabs-with-posts/development.md

 Day:

-- Add text decoration and hover text decoration.
-- See what other CSS settings we can add to components.

 - Try to make disabled comment icon as large as the comment icon, and disabled line bigger than the actual svg(overflow)?

 When making tabs: